Hi, I am so glad you are here

 I’m Lauren Howe, a SomaSoul® somatic therapist, eco therapist and meditation teacher.

-For more than twelve years, I’ve been studying, teaching and living the worlds of meditation, embodiment, somatics, and nature-based healing.
-My work sits at the meeting point of body, nervous system, and presence, supporting women to come back into relationship with themselves in ways that feel trauma sensitive, supportive, practical, and real.
+For more than twelve years, I’ve been studying, teaching and living the worlds of meditation, embodiment, somatics and nature-based healing.
+My work sits at the threshold of body, nervous system, story, belonging and presence.
+I support women to come back into relationship with themselves in ways that feel trauma sensitive, compassionate, practical and real.

 I’m also a mum to wildly beautiful twins, and I’m married to my soul mate, Ryan, the most caring and steady human I know.
-I love thru-hiking, though that part of me is on pause while the twins grow into their hiking legs, and I feel most restored by time in nature, honest conversation, and spaces where women can tell the truth about what life really feels like.
+We have a cute and naughty rescue dog called Wally who is often attached to my heel and a gorgeous ginger cat called Ginny who we absolutely adore.
+I love thru-hiking, though that part of me is on pause while the twins grow into their hiking legs, and I feel most restored by time in nature, laughs with my two sisters, and spaces where women can tell the truth about what life really feels like.

 My philosophy